Stamp Duty Calculator: Stamp Duty Land Tax Rates

 How this calculator works

-Our stamp duty calculator works out your bill based on your property’s value, the purpose of the property (i.e. residential, second home, buy-to-let) and whether you’re a first-time buyer, as people in this category pay no stamp duty on homes bought for up to £425,000.
+Our Stamp Duty calculator works out your bill based on your property’s value, the purpose of the property (i.e. residential, second home, buy-to-let) and whether you’re a first-time buyer, as people in this category pay no Stamp Duty on homes bought for up to £300,000.

-Please note that stamp duty is calculated differently for buy-to-let properties and second homes, but our calculator takes this into account and adjusts the amount accordingly.
+Please note that Stamp Duty is calculated differently for buy-to-let properties and second homes.
+Our calculator takes this into account and adjusts the amount accordingly.

 Is stamp duty calculated differently elsewhere in the UK?

-Stamp duty land tax is the same in Northern Ireland as it is in England, but different rules and calculations apply in Scotland and Wales.
+SDLT is the same in Northern Ireland as in England, but different rules and calculations apply in Scotland and Wales.

-For more information, including exemptions and the calculations for non-residential and second properties, consult the Scottish government’s website.
+The Scottish government’s website provides more information, including exemptions and calculations for non-residential and second properties.

 For details about bandings, calculations and exemptions, visit the Welsh government’s website.